Plainspeak-Org/plainspeak/scripts/README.md

 ## Contributing

-When adding or modifying assets:
+When adding or modifying scripts:
-1. Follow design guidelines
+1. Follow project coding standards
-2. Use vector sources when possible
+2. Add documentation in the appropriate README
-3. Test all target sizes
+3. Test on all target platforms
-4. Update documentation
-5. Submit pull request
+4. Submit pull request

 ## License

-All generated assets are subject to the project's MIT license unless otherwise specified.
+All scripts are subject to the project's MIT license unless otherwise specified.